Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 the colors of Stari Grad, Hvar, Croatia

-The historic, pedestrian-only Stari Grad Old Town consists of stone, orange-tiled rooftop dwellings and narrow alleys that cluster around the quaint Stari Grad marina.
-Churches and squares are sprinkled throughout Stari Grad town; the rising bell tower of St. Stephen’s is a recognizable landmark.
+The pedestrian-only Old Town consists of orange-tiled rooftop dwellings and narrow alleyways.
+Churches and squares are sprinkled throughout town and the rising bell tower of St. Stephen’s is a recognizable landmark.

-To the east of town is the Stari Grad Plain and to the northwest is the forest-covered Kabal Peninsula, which is carved with dramatic coastline and hidden Stari Grad beaches.
+To the east is the ancient Stari Grad Plain and to the northwest is the Kabal Peninsula, which is carved with dramatic coastline and hidden coves.

 7 Best Things To Do in Stari Grad, Croatia